You want smart political talk without the meltdowns?

 They are going to try to destroy Donald Trump.

-Delegitimize him to begin with, and then from there, they're gonna look for any little thing to take him down.
+And then from there, they're going to look for any little thing to take him down.

-That's what I think is gonna happen.
+That's what I think is going to happen.

 Yeah.

-But the fact that they're willing to put the country through all of this, and you have the fingerprints of Hillary and Obama all over these things, tells you everything you need to know about how bitter and angry they are.
+But the fact that they're willing to put the country through all of this and you have the fingerprints of Hillary and Obama all over these things tells you everything you need to know about how bitter and angry they are.

 It's horrible.